barak/pstoedit/readme.txt

 export GS
 pstoedit.real -include /??????/local/safer.ps $*

-A template for safer.ps can be found in the src subdirectory.
+A template for safer.ps can be found in the misc subdirectory.
 This way pstoedit can open all the file it needs (the input file and an output file).
 After that then -- via the included file -- all files operations are disabled and the input file is processed.
 Any file operation